HenryEBG/SBA-308A-JavaScript-Web-Application/README.md

 Include the functions to display the elements in the index.html file.
 - categorySelect  add elements option to the selects inside the modals and the filter in the navbar
 - productDisplay add card elements to the principal container in the index.html file to show the products.

+### Bootstrap Template
+The project used a free boostrap template.